meeshkan/properties-driven-development-tutorial/ARTICLE.md

 ]
 ```

-This would make a nice unit test for your code!
+This would make a nice unit test for our code!
 However, the test has quite a few assumptions baked within:

 - Keys are distinct
 - Values are integers
 - There are no missing values

-Being a good developer you are, you would of course go on writing unit tests to cover each of those assumptions with the behaviour you want.
+Being good developers we are, we would of course go on writing unit tests to cover each of those assumptions with the behaviour we want.
+The bad news is our imaginations are limited.

-The bad news is your imagination is limited: it's all too easy to accidentally skip assumptions you made in generating your example inputs.
 For example, above we did not mention whether our parser works when the CSV is empty or when the CSV only has the header row.

-Property-based tests are excellent for forcing you to be **explicit about your assumptions**.
+Property-based tests are excellent for forcing us to be **explicit about our assumptions**.

 To come up with properties for our CSV-to-JSON parser, we would need to first generate CSVs we expect our parser to be able to handle.
 Here's the pseudocode for one such generator: